NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 *Taken from Fecho et al. 2022, Figure 3*

+While the query provided here is simple and intended to be illustrative, more complex queries are possible using TRAPI and a variety of Translator operations and workflows.

-Translator is currently being used to promote serendipitous discovery and augment human reasoning in a variety of disease spaces, including Fanconi anemia, systemic sclerosis, cystic fibrosis, Parkinson’s disease, and drug-induced liver injury.
+In terms of impact, Translator is currently being used to promote serendipitous discovery and augment human reasoning in a variety of disease spaces, including Fanconi anemia, systemic sclerosis, cystic fibrosis, Parkinson’s disease, and drug-induced liver injury.

 ## Summary of Key Technical Achievements

-- **Common Queries**: TRAPI has been adopted as an API standard to support query across Translator components
 - **Common Semantics**: Biolink Model (Unni et al. 2022) has been adopted as a standard upper-level ontology to support semantic harmonization across disparate ontologies and data/knowledge sources
 - **Entity Resolution**: SRI Name Resolution and Node Normalization services provide entity resolution to harmonize across disparate vocabularies and identifier systems
+- **Common Queries**: TRAPI has been adopted as an API standard to support query across Translator components
-- **Discoverability**: SmartAPI Registry provides a platform for discovering Translator tools and components, including metadata to explain what functionalities those services support
+- **Discoverability**: SmartAPI Registry provides a platform for discovering Translator tools and components, including metadata to explain what functionalities those components or services support

 ## Key Programmatic Priorities